ryan-mcclue/musings/tower-of-knowledge.md

 Eucalyptus oil droplets from the forests combine with water vapour to scatter short wavelength rays of light that are predominantly blue (ROYGBIV in descending wavelengths)

+Australia 5 time zones:
+Christmas Island (UTC+7), Perth (UTC+8), Adelaide (UTC+10:30), Canberra (UTC+11), Norfolk Island (UTC+12)

+Daylight savings incorporates the literal increase in sunlight to timezone So in Spring, the clock springs forward.
+We lose an hour, i.e 23 hours in that day

+In the Fall, the clock falls back.
+We gain an hour, i.e 25 hours in that day

+When using daylight saving time, will be AEDT as oppose to AEST, i.e. different time zones Adelaide, south-east onwards observe daylight savings WA not observed as large part of state is close to tropics, negating effect of tilt of earth

+Gregorian calendar does not correspond exactly to one solar year.
+So, every 4 years Feburary has an extra day (28 to 29) known as a leap year.
+Also have leap seconds.
+Gregorian calendar primarily used, however Chinese calendar has each month start on a new lunar phase

+Solar eclipse when sun is eclipsed by moon
+Lunar eclipse when moon is eclipsed by earth

+Prime meridian is through Greenwich, England.
+Longitude is vertical lines, indicating east or west from prime meridian.
+International Date Line is when you cross over 180° longitude, i.e. from UTC+12 to UTC-12 or vice versa

+Latitude is horizontal from equator.
+Places on the equator have equal time of daylight and night time

+Tropics are at 23.5°
+They are at this amount as this how much they are tilted from the equator North line is cancer, south line is capricorn.
+The tropics are the region between the tropic lines.
+They are hot, due to the sunlight they recieve all year round So, tropics are actually hotter than equatorial regions Northern Artic and Southern Antarctic are latitude circles.
+They represent what areas of sunlight will hit.
+So in summer, will have 24 hour days, whilst in winter 0hour days.

+Solstices mark the start of summer (longest daylight of year) and winter.
+Equinox is start of spring and autumn (equal number of daylight and night time)

+Timestamp is calendar and time of day and UTC (Coordinated Universal Time) offset

+Earth rotates eastward, so sun rises in the east no matter what hemisphere.

 # Desktop
 ## Chips